 Diffusion geometry

-The diffusion geometry preprint is now available on arxiv.
+The diffusion geometry preprint is available on arxiv.
+The code is on GitHub.

 Diffusion geometry is a framework for geometric and topological data analysis.
 It uses the Bakry-Emery gamma calculus of Markov diffusion operators to define objects from Riemannian geometry on a wide range of probability spaces.